Blackcurrant seed oil is one of the 3 ideal oils for hair and health because of its high gamma-linolenic acid (GLA) content.

 As great as it is, there are some side effects associated with blackcurrant seed oil such as headaches, nausea, and dizziness.

-To combat this, take the supplements with plenty of water instead of soda, juice or other flavoured drinks.
+To combat this, take the supplements with plenty of water instead of soda, juice, or other flavored drinks.

 As always, check with your physician before you start consuming supplements especially if you have any health issues.